AngleProtocol/angle-docs/guides/README.md

 # 🎓 Guides

-This section contains guides to interact with the Angle App.
+This section contains guides to interact with the Angle Protocol.

 You will also find some preliminary guides to get onboarded to DeFi and to agEUR, Angle's EUR stablecoin.